parsa-epfl/qflex/pages/download.md

 (qemu) $ quit
 ```

-After that, you can start QEMU from the snapshot and with Flexus attached using the following command:
+After that, you can start QEMU from the snapshot, with Flexus attached, by using the following command:

 ```bash
 $ ./run_instance.sh -tr -lo=snapshot_name